Meet Our Staff

 Outside of teaching, I am married and have 2 young daughters who keep me on my toes.
 I enjoy spending time with family, being outdoors and learning new things.

 My name is Beth O'Donnell.
-I have been a Physical Therapist for over 25 years and worked in the schools for more than 15 of those years.
-I received my Bachelor in Science degree from Grand Valley State University in 1993 and my Masters of Science in Physical Therapy degree in 1996.
-Since then, I have received my teaching certificate in Career and Technical Education from Western Michigan University in 2018.
-I have taught at Baker College in their Physical Therapist Assistant Program and teach for Ferris State University as well.
-In my clinical career as a physical therapist, I have worked in a variety of health care settings, including but not limited to Mary Free Bed-Inpatient Neuro, home care, inpatient acute care including neuro, general medical, ICU, Burn Unit and Oncology & in Pediatrics.
+I have been a Physical Therapist for over 30 years and worked in the schools for more than 15 of those years.
+I received my Bachelor of Science degree from Grand Valley State University, as well as my Master of Science in Physical Therapy degree.
+Since then, I have received my teaching certificate in Career and Technical Education from Western Michigan University.
+I have taught at Baker College in their Physical Therapist Assistant Program and at Ferris State University as well.
+In my clinical career as a physical therapist, I have worked in a variety of health care settings, including but not limited to Mary Free Bed-Inpatient Neuro, home care, inpatient acute care, including neuro, general medical, ICU, Burn Unit, and Oncology & in Pediatrics.
+Recently, I went back to school to obtain my licensure and certification to become a Medical Massage Therapist.
 I have worked for Kent ISD since 2010 as a PT and started teaching at KCTC as a Health Career Foundations Instructor in 2017.
 I love helping the juniors discern their next steps and figure out the path they want to take toward their goals.
-I also treasure when they finally understand all that they CAN do when they put their minds to it and work hard!
+I also treasure when they finally understand all that they CAN do when they put their minds to it and work hard to achieve their goals!